Janet Cordell Sculptures

 Contact

-Contact Janet to purchase carvings, dolls, and blanks or to schedule a class.
+Contact information to purchase carvings, dolls, and blanks or to schedule a class.

 Updates